The Bachelor of Science degree in history is offered with the following two concentrations:

 BS Degree in History with a Multidisciplinary Concentration

 No more than three semester hours of the career-oriented concentration may be taken at the 1000-level, and must be from the department-approved list of 1000-level course offerings.
 The concentration must include 15 s.h. at the 3000-4000 level.
 This concentration is available to students interested in various history-related career areas.
-Examples of general areas of career-orientation, around one of which the student may design a program, are: business, government service, public history, and other fields related to specific career interests.
-Career concentrations are designed by students in consultation with a faculty advisor and must be approved by the departmental chair.
+Examples of general areas of career-orientation, around which the student may design a program, are: business, government service, public history, and other fields related to specific career interests.
+Students choose their own career concentrations and are provided a list of courses from which they can build the concentration in consultation with their advisor.

 Multidisciplinary History Pre-Approved Concentrations